Night Guards Grand Blanc, MI

 If you are grinding your teeth at night – yes, you do.
 At Smile Fresh Dental, we believe in the value of preventative care, and night guards are one of the ways we can prevent you from damaging your teeth.
 Since you only get one set of permanent teeth, allowing them to be ground down is unwise.
 The discomfort you will suffer and the cost you will incur to repair your teeth is simply not worth skipping out on this easy, preventative measure.
 We know that not all of our Grand Blanc, MI patients enjoy the idea of wearing a guard, and we will not recommend doing so unless we are certain that it will be useful in solving your problems.

-Check out what others are saying about our night guards on Yelp: Night Guards Grand Blanc
+Check out what others are saying about our night guards on Google: Night Guards Grand Blanc

 Why do most people wear a night guard?